Rvlndd/Cloudflare-Warp-Keys/README.md

 ## Introduction

-Welcome to the repository for free Cloudflare WARP+ keys.
-This repository is updated daily with 100 new keys, ensuring you always have access to the benefits of Cloudflare's WARP+.
+free Cloudflare WARP+ keys.
+This repository is updated daily with 100 new keys, 1 keys can be used up to 5 device so per day 500 poeple can get free of Cloudflare's WARP+.

 ## Latest Update